etn406/api-allocine-helper/README.md

 ```

-For more clarity, we define parameters before: the movie's code, and the quantity of information to get.
+For more clarity, we should define parameters before: the movie's code, and the quantity of information to get.

 ```
     $code = 27061;